Unusual things to do in London: hidden gems and quirky spots

 You’ll be asked to leave any large bags in the cloakroom before you enter, and when you go inside you’ll see why.

-The museum is packed with a mix of sculptures, antiques, artworks, furniture and a myriad of other objects from Soane’s collection.
+Sir John Soane’s Museum is packed with a mix of sculptures, antiques, artworks, furniture and a myriad of other objects from Soane’s collection.

+Some of those are quite eccentric, and when I first visited, they seemed to be displayed in no particular order.
 I later found that the museum offers guided theme trails that make sense of the connections between the objects.

 Address: Sir John Soane’s Museum, 13 Lincoln’s Inn Fields, Holborn, London WC2A 3BP